-- 3. The notification shall specify that the respondent and complainant may be present, may be represented and may examine documentation and evidence received by the Special Ethics Committee.
+- 1. The SEC's report will also be provided to the full Board of the ICBOC.
+No further action will be taken about the complaint if the Board indicates that a breach of the Standards has not occurred.
+Both the respondent and the complainant will be so informed. - 2.
+Where the committee determines that the findings of the preliminary investigation warrant that a hearing occur, the respondent and the complainant will notify that a hearing will be held. - 3.
+The notification shall specify that the respondent and complainant may be present, may be represented and may examine documentation and evidence received by the Special Ethics Committee.
 The notice shall also indicate the date and place of the hearing. - 4.
 If the ICBOC-certified member whose conduct is the subject of the hearing does not attend, the hearing may proceed in his/her absence. - 5.
 The hearing is not a judicial process.
 The principal of fairness and confidentiality shall characterize the hearings. - 6.
 Following the interview, the SEC must communicate its recommendations to the full Board of the ICBOC. - 7.
 The ICBOC should issue a decision to the respondent and the complainant within 30 days of the completion of the hearing.